vedph/cadmus_doc/core/core.md

 Every "pluggable" component, like parts or fragments, is decorated with a `TagAttribute`.
 This attribute has a single `Tag` value, which must be unique in the Cadmus ecosystem.
 This value is used to find and instantiate the component type.

 To ensure uniqueness, the convention is prefixing the ID with a domain name.
 Also, you should use just `a-z` lowercase letters or digits, dots, and dashes.
-For instance, `net.fusisoft.categories` is the ID for the categories part.
+For instance, `it.vedph.categories` is the ID for the categories part.

 ### A.3.
 Data Blocks